clxxiii/advent-of-code/README.md

 Inside each day, marked with the day, the `puzzle1` and `puzzle2` files are the ones that need to be run for the two halves of each puzzle.

+## During Advent of code

+This repo is public, so I'll try my best to avoid posting my solutions until 12-24 hours after the puzzle comes out, that way you can't secure too many points using my code.